-Mary Kay Adams, Bach Festival executive director and principal flutist, is currently principal flutist in the Shenandoah Symphony Orchestra, where she was previously principal cellist.
-She has played flute in the Roanoke Symphony and cello in the Fort Smith (Arkansas) Symphony.
-Active as a soloist and chamber musician on both flute and cello, she has performed at conventions of the National Flute Association and Music Educators National Conference.
-Her Bachelor of Music degree is from the University of North Texas in both flute and cello performance and her Master of Music is from UNT in flute performance.
-A member of the music faculty at Eastern Mennonite University, Ms. Adams has played in the Shenandoah Valley Bach Festival for every one of its twenty seasons.
+Mary Kay Adams, executive director and principal flutist of the Shenandoah Valley Bach Festival, is also principal flutist of the Shenandoah Symphony Orchestra.
+She has played flute in the Roanoke Symphony and was principal cellist of both the Shenandoah Symphony Orchestra and the Fort Smith Symphony.
+Active as a soloist, orchestral and chamber musician on both flute and cello, she has performed at conventions of the National Flute Association and Music Educators National Conference.
+Her bachelor’s and master’s degrees in flute and cello performance are from the University of North Texas, where she did additional doctoral work in flute performance.

-She has held previous positions as the assistant director of the Honors Program at James Madison University; a music faculty member at JMU, Bridgewater College, Mary Baldwin College, Washington and Lee University, Liberty University, and Arkansas Tech University; a flute and cello instructor in the Preparatory Music Program at EMU; and a free-lance performer and teacher in the Dallas metropolitan area.
+Previously, she was assistant director of the honors program at James Madison University; a music faculty member at James Madison University, Eastern Mennonite University, Bridgewater College, Mary Baldwin College, Washington and Lee University, Liberty University, and Arkansas Tech University; a flute and cello instructor in the preparatory music program at EMU; and a freelance performer and teacher in the Dallas metropolitan area.

 Adams has played in the Bach Festival Orchestra for all twenty-four seasons.